Missile approach warning system: Cost considerations

 Indirect cost on the other hand involves degradation of the aircraft's performance as a result of having the system on-board which in turn impacts negatively on the operating cost of the aircraft.

 The lowest initial price of a system does therefore not necessarily offer the best solution as all the factors needs to be considered.
 The overall cost effectiveness of systems i.e. price versus performance is more important in deciding which system to select.

-Types of missile approach warning systems
+Types of MAW systems

-Three different technologies have been used for MAW systems i.e. systems based on: Pulse-Doppler radar, Infrared, and Ultraviolet.
+Three different technologies have been used for MAW systems, i.e. systems based on: Pulse-Doppler radar, Infrared, and Ultraviolet.

 Each technology has its advantages and disadvantages which can be summarized as follows: